-- 80HHC: - Allowed since carrying on same activities [Bhagwan Shivlani (53 SOT 233)]. - 80HHC considered deduction and hence denied [Mustaq Ahmed (126 TTJ 523)].
-Didn't not accept contention of 'personal' qualification.
-[Contrast with Banca Sella S.p.A.] - 80HHE: Allowed [Rajeev Gajwani (129 ITD 145)(Ahd SB)] - 44C: Art.
+- 80HHC: - Allowed since carrying on same activities [Bhagwan Shivlani (53 SOT 233)]. - 80HHC considered as personal deduction on account of civil status and therefore denied [Mustaq Ahmed (126 TTJ 523)] - 80HHE: Allowed [Rajeev Gajwani (129 ITD 145)(Ahd SB)] - 44C: Art.
 24(3) takes precedence over Art.
 7(3) and therefore 44C not applicable [Metchem Canada Inc. vs DCIT (2006) 99 TTJ 702 (ITAT Mumbai)].
 Some treaties have exception for Art.
 7(3) cases under Art.
 24(3) provision itself but in any case, Art.
 24(3) has to be read in context of Art.
 7(3) and most Indian DTAAs have wording under Art.
 7(3) that subject it to limitations under domestic tax law for deductions (eg. 44C)

-Except where the provisions of paragraph 1 of Article 9, paragraph 6 of Article 11, or paragraph 4 of Article 12, apply, interest, royalties and other disbursements paid by an enterprise of a Contracting State to a resident of the other Contracting State shall, for the purpose of determining the taxable profits of such enterprise, be deductible under the same conditions as if they had been paid to a resident of the first-mentioned State.
+Except where the provisions of paragraph 1 of Article 9, paragraph 6 of Article 11, or paragraph 4 of Article 12, apply, interest, royalties and other disbursements paid by an enterprise of a Contracting State to a resident of the other Contracting State shall, for the purpose of determining the taxable profits of such enterprise, be deductible under the same conditions as if they had been paid to a resident of the firstmentioned State.
 Similarly, any debts of an enterprise of a Contracting State to a resident of the other Contracting State shall, for the purpose of determining the taxable capital of such enterprise, be deductible under the same conditions as if they had been contracted to a resident of the first-mentioned State.

-- This provision does not apply to mispricing. - In general, it applies even to trade payments
+- This provision does not apply to mispricing - In general, it applies even to trade payments